IBM/csm-dach-cloud-native-labs/day-2/openshift.md

 In order to make our new apache server accessible from outside the cluster, we need to create a route.

-__Demonstration__: show how to create a route on the Web Interface
+__Demonstration__: show how to create a route using the OpenShift web interface

-_The teacher might show first how to create a route the web console._
+_The teacher might show first how to create a route on the web console._

 __Exercise:__ create the route using the CLI